-Her last night of her life was spent camping.
+The last night of her life was spent camping.
 Our group site was just an open field.
-No proper camp sites, running water, or cell service.
+No proper campsites, running water, or cell service.
 The sun went down and it got dark.
 There was a light breeze across the field.
 The mob of people were over at the fire making smores.
 Being an introvert, I chose to hold back at the teardrop trailer with the dogs.

 The milky way was splitting the night sky.
 It was beautiful.
 I put the big DSLR camera on its tripod on the ground pointed at the sky.
 Then I sat on the ground and operated it, remotely, with my phone.
 Zoe sat on the ground next to me.
 She sat still (a rarity for her).
 She sniffed the air as it moved by us.
 It was this peaceful wonderful moment between man and beast.
 Just the two of us sitting in the dead of night waiting for a camera to expose a frame.

 I am so thankful for that night under the stars with that little dog.
 We were both in our element.
 Outside, quiet, camping, together.
 It is an image that I keep reliving this week as I miss her.
 It is vivid in my mind.
 I’m tempted to draw or paint it to put on display.
 I really wish I could do it.
 I’ll do without instead of dishonoring the moment with my lame attempts at illustrating it.